-6.2.26 The PSCO should pay attention to the record required in regulation VI/14.6 for those ships using separate fuel oils in order to identify the sulphur content of fuel oil used by the ship depending on the area of trade, or that other equivalent approved means have been applied as required, the fuel oil consumed in and outside the Med $SO_X$ ECA, and that there is enough fuel in compliance with regulation VI/14 to reach the next port destination.

-6.2.27 Where EGCS is used, the PSCO should check that it has been installed and operated, together with its monitoring systems, in accordance with the associated approved documentation according to the survey procedures as established in the OMM.

-6.2.28 If the ship is equipped with an EGCS as an equivalent means of $SO_x$ compliance, the PSCO should verify that the system is properly functioning, is in operation, there are continuous-monitoring systems with tamper-proof data recording and processing devices, if applicable, and the records demonstrate the necessary compliance when set against the limits given in the approved documentation and applies to relevant fuel combustion units on board.
+- 6.2.24 In case the PSCO's general impression or observation give clear grounds for believing that the condition of the ship or its equipment does not correspond substantially with the particulars or the documents the PSCO should proceed to a more detailed inspection. - 6.2.25 In that case the PSCO should check and verify whether fuel oil complies with the provisions of regulation VI/14 taking into account Appendix VI18 of MARPOL Annex VI. - 6.2.26 The PSCO should pay attention to the record required in regulation VI/14.6 for those ships using separate fuel oils in order to identify the sulphur content of fuel oil used by the ship depending on the area of trade, or that other equivalent approved means have been applied as required, the fuel oil consumed in and outside the Med SO_X ECA, and that there is enough fuel in compliance with regulation VI/14 to reach the next port destination. - 6.2.27 Where EGCS is used, the PSCO should check that it has been installed and operated, together with its monitoring systems, in accordance with the associated approved documentation according to the survey procedures as established in the OMM19. - 6.2.28 If the ship is equipped with an EGCS as an equivalent means of SO_X compliance, the PSCO should verify that the system is properly functioning, is in operation, there are continuous-monitoring systems with tamper-proof data recording and processing devices, if applicable, and the records demonstrate the necessary compliance when set against the limits given in the approved documentation and applies to relevant fuel combustion units on board.
 Checking can include but is not limited to emissions ratio, pH, Polycyclic Aromatic Hydrocarbons (PAH), turbidity readings as limit values given in ETM-A or ETM-B and operation parameters as listed in the system documentation.